preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 Terminate a deleted page
 ----------------------------
 To save space you can terminate a deleted page (with it's sub pages, variations and drafts if applicable).
-It's done the same way for Page Collections and Page Types.
+It's done the same way for page collections and page types.

 **Note!** When you terminate a deleted page it's really gone from Omnia, so be careful here.